francesco-albanese/the-movie-db-store/README.md

-##The Movie DB Store
+##The Movie DB React app fetching module

-A package used to create the Redux store and reducers, in order to be used in the main application.
+A package used to fetch data from TMDB APIs and also from Contentful CMS.